 - Comply with regulatory requirements

-Developed by the AICPA, Service Organization Control (SOC) reports (formerly SAS 70) attesting to effective internal controls show customers they can rely on you to keep their data and systems secure and available.
+Developed by the AICPA, Service Organization Control (SOC) reports (formerly SAS 70) attesting to effective internal controls show customers you keep their data and systems secure and available.
 These reports also show customers that you process their transactions with integrity.

 Only Certified Public Accountants in good standing can deliver SOC reports, and that’s where we come in.
 Not only is Perkins an independent third party with extensive SOC reporting expertise, we are a CPA firm licensed with the American Institute of Certified Public Accountants (AICPA) and the Public Company Accounting Oversight Board (PCAOB).